Meet the MSF Advisory Council

 Ken is a native Texan from Smiley, Texas, and is still actively involved in his family’s poultry and ranching business.
 He is a 1984 graduate of The University of Texas at Austin with a Bachelor of Business Administration degree in Finance.
 Ken and his wife Mary have one son, Reilly, age 18.

-Margo Somma is Vice President of Corporate Planning & Analysis for American Express.
+Margo Somma is Director of Strategic Planning and Financial Analytics at AIG.
+Prior to this role, she held the Vice President of Corporate Planning & Analysis position at American Express.
 In this capacity, Margo leads a variety of business-planning processes and strategic projects.
 Her responsibilities include forecasting and annual planning, long range planning and scenario analysis, resource optimization, and strategic resource identification and analysis.

 Prior to this role, Margo was Vice President and Lead Finance Officer of Global Prepaid and the Consumer Travel Network.
 She has also served as the Vice President and Lead Financial Officer for US Consumer Card Product Management.
 Margo joined American Express in 2001 as a manager in Risk Finance.

 Margo has an undergraduate and master’s degree in accounting from the University of Texas and is a Certified Public Accountant.